rohit507/exam_gen/docs/quick_reference.md

   - How do I set the body text of a question?
     - Add link: minimal inline version in tutorial/writing_questions
+    - minimal external file in `tut/proj_org`

   - How do I set the solution text for a question?
     - Add link: minimal inline version in tutorial/writing_questions
+    - add link: More complex version in tut/adv_temp
+    - minimal external file in `tut/proj_org`

   - What is the API for the rng provided to `user_setup`?
     - Add Link: python docs "Random.Random"

   - How do I format templates?
-    - add Link: Jinja doccs
+    - add Link: Jinja doccs lw1
     - add link: minimal notes in tut/cust_and_rand
+    - add link: info on loops and whitespace in tut/adv_temp

   - What variables are available to the templates I use?
     - add link: minimal notes in tut/cust_and_rand